 Birth of one of the greatest left-arm fast bowlers in history.
 Wasim Akram was at the top for almost 20 years, in which time his famous whippy action brought him a record 916 international wickets for Pakistan.
 In only his second Test, he took 10 for 128 in Dunedin in 1985.
 (He went one better on the 1994 tour, when he took 11 for 179 in Wellington.)
-He demolished England with two unforgettable deliveries, to Allan Lamb and Chris Lewis, in the World Cup final in Melbourne in 1992, each a definition of unplayable.
+He demolished England with two unforgettable deliveries, to Allan Lamb and Chris Lewis, in the World Cup final in Melbourne in 1992, each a definition of "unplayable".
 For good measure, Akram and Waqar Younis - partners in crime but never great friends - then bowled England to defeat in the Test series that followed.
-Akram was also an attacking batsman lower down the order and had a double-century against Zimbabwe to prove his credentials.
+Akram was also an attacking batter lower down the order and had a double-century against Zimbabwe to prove his credentials.
 Chuck in the film-star good looks and he really did have it all.
-His great career, which also included sterling work for Lancashire, was tainted only by his alleged involvement in the match-fixing scandal.
+His great career, which also included sterling work for Lancashire, was tainted only by allegations of his involvement in the match-fixing scandal of the late 1990s.

 One of New Zealand's finest captains is born.
 John Reid was in charge for New Zealand's first three victories at Test level, but he was no Mike Brearley figure: Reid was well worth his place as his country's finest pre-Hadlee allrounder.
 His averages - 33 with bat and ball - are even more impressive given that New Zealand won only three of his 58 Tests.
 In the last of those wins, against South Africa in Port Elizabeth in 1961-62, Reid was heroic, with second-innings figures of 45-27-44-4, as New Zealand won a thriller by 40 runs to square the series.
 That was a landmark tour for Reid - he averaged 60 with the bat and 19 with the ball.
 A year later, batting for Wellington against Northern Districts, he whacked 15 sixes in his 296, a first-class record at the time.
 He later became an ICC match referee.